Anthony Robles: Arizona State

 The 5'8" Robles concluded his Arizona State wrestling career with a record of 122–23, a three-time Pac-10 wrestling champion as well as a three-time All-American.
 Robles ranks 8th for most match wins by an Arizona State wrestler.

-Future
+2010s and Early 2020s

-Robles has stated that he wishes to become a motivational speaker, specifically for those who face similar challenges. “" My spirit is unconquerable...I don't care what's probable.
+Robles has stated that he wishes to become a motivational speaker, specifically for those who face similar challenges.
+"My spirit is unconquerable...
+I don't care what's probable.
 Through blood, sweat, and tears, I am unstoppable." is the quote from Robles's book Unstoppable that he says is the overall message of the book.

 Anthony Robles has been a commentator of the NCAA Division I Wrestling Championships since 2012.

 Robles set the world record for most pull-ups in one minute, with 62, at halftime of a New York Jets game in November 2018.

+Anthony married Laura Robles in late 2021; they have a son, Abel, born on December 28, 2022.
+In 2022, he began to work as the wrestling coach for his high school Alma Mater at Mesa High.

+Movie

+In March 2023, Ben Affleck and Matt Damon's production company Artists Equity announced in partnership with Amazon MGM Studios that they would produce a biopic based on Robles's book, both of which are titled Unstoppable, with Jharrel Jerome and Jennifer Lopez slated to portray Robles and his mother Judy, respectively.
+The movie was released at the Toronto International Film festival, TIFF, September 6, 2024 and in the United States, December 6, 2024.
+It won 9 awards at various film festivals including "Tribute Performer award" at TIFF.
+Critics on the Rotten tomatoes website are 77% positive regarding the film.

 Awards and honors

 In January 2012, Robles was presented the 2011 Most Courageous Athlete Award by the Philadelphia Sports Writers Association.